-When the restoration of teeth require a crown in an area of high biting force, a ceramic porcelain crown strengthened with a metal, typically a gold alloy, may be called for.
+When the restoration of teeth requires a crown in an area of high biting force, a ceramic porcelain crown strengthened with a metal, typically a gold alloy may be required.

 Porcelain Fused to Gold Crowns for Strength and Beauty